Back to School: Pediatricians offer tips to help get kids off to a strong start

-LOS ANGELES (KABC) -- If you've picked up a new lunch bag and all your child's school supplies, does that mean they're ready for the start of school?
+LOS ANGELES (KABC) -- If you've picked up a new lunch bag and all your child's back to school supplies, does that mean they're ready for the start of school?

 Other items that should be on a parent's checklist may not be as obvious.